ironcore-dev/ironcore/docs/proposals/11-volumesnapshots.md

   rpc DeleteSnapshot(DeleteSnapshotRequest) returns (DeleteSnapshotResponse) {};
   // ListSnapshots will be used to list all snapshots managed by the volume provider rpc ListSnapshots(ListSnapshotsRequest) returns (ListSnapshotsResponse) {};

+  // ListSnapshotContents will be used to list all VolumeSnapshotContent resources managed by the volume provider. rpc ListSnapshotContents(ListSnapshotContentsRequest) returns (ListSnapshotContentsResponse) {};
+  // DeleteSnapshotContent will be used to delete a VolumeSnapshotContent resource. rpc DeleteSnapshotContent(DeleteSnapshotContentRequest) returns (DeleteSnapshotContentResponse) {};
 }
 ```